“Forgiveness can do much for one; forgiveness can do very much indeed.”

 Trying to trust again can be daunting because “…only a friend comes close enough to ever cause so much pain.”
 (Michael Card)

-In the midst of that situation personally from time to time and as I walk with others through that kind of hurt, I have found myself shaking my head, speaking into an empty room to “get it off my chest” but knowing the words spoken would not be helpful nor healing were I to speak them directly, especially in the same acerbic tone.
+In the midst of that situation personally from time to time and as I walk with others through that kind of hurt, I have found myself shaking my head, speaking into an empty room to “get it off my chest” but knowing the words spoken would not be helpful nor healing were I to speak them directly to a person, especially in the same acerbic tone.
 They would not “be useful for building (the other) up according to their needs.”
 (Ephesians 4:29).

 I have been humbled by the Lord’s gentleness, bringing me down from my rant and calling me to His heart; reminding me that holding on to hurt wounds me more deeply and could hinder the healing process between me and another.